Benoit-Vasseur/guess_json_mapping_code/README.md

 The starting points of the library (guessMapingRules()) are two json : a source and a target.
 And the end result is a generated source code that, if run, will produce the json target from the json source .

+Here an example on how the library works : https://repl.it/@Benoit_Vasseur/guessjsonmapping And bellow the same example explained :
-For example, if the source is :
+So if the source is :

 ```json
 {